 This guide helps you to organise all of the action parts of the plan into a checklist that supports consistent implementation & monitoring

 Sometimes traditional PBS plan structures can result in a negative portrayal of the person.
 This checklist helps you to review PBS plans to make sure they are person centred.

 Checking your work (part 2)

 Sometimes plans are developed without adequate consultation with key stakeholders.
 These checklists help make sure that plans fit the context they are designed to support

 It is important that PBS demonstrates outcomes in terms of behaviour change.
 The Challenging Behaviour Checklist is one freely available measure that helps monitor progress.

 PBS should build capacity and competence in families.
 This measure helps you to review your PBS service to measure this enablement.

-Aspect Practice PBS Restricted Practices Information - doc to be re-written
+Aspect Practice PBS Restricted Practices Information

 British Association for Learning Disabilities (BILD) Centre for the Advancement of PBS - publishers of the International Journal of Positive Behavioural Support